 Student Photo Identification

 For security purposes, students are required to carry their college identification card whenever on campus, or when participating in college activities.
-Student photo identification cards are made throughout registration and on Mondays in Room 2126.
+Student photo identification cards are made in Room 2126.
 Students will be required to present the college identification card when using the library and other campus facilities and should be able to present it upon the request of a college official.